openvinotoolkit/docker_ci/dockerfiles/ubuntu18/build_custom/README.md

 ## Prebuilt images
 Prebuilt images are available on [Docker Hub](https://hub.docker.com/u/openvino)

+## License
+This Dockerfile contains third-party components with different licenses.
+If you are distributing the container as a whole, then you are responsible for license compliance for all of the software it contains.

 ## Documentation
 * [Install Intel® Distribution of OpenVINO™ toolkit for Linux* from a Docker* Image](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_docker_linux.html)